IBM Cloud Docs

 Virtual Private Cloud Classic infrastructure

-Install the IBM Cloud Object Storage plug-in with a Helm chart to set up pre-defined storage classes for IBM Cloud Object Storage.
+Install the IBM Cloud Object Storage plug-in to set up pre-defined storage classes for IBM Cloud Object Storage.
 You can use these storage classes to create a PVC to provision IBM Cloud Object Storage for your apps.

 If you are migrating from RHEL 7 to RHEL 8, you must uninstall and then reinstall the plug-in version 2.2.6 or later.
 If you are upgrading from a chart version before 2.2.5, you must uninstall and reinstall the plug-in and then re-create your PVCs and pods or the upgrade will fail.